 Guidelines for Association Membership Onboarding Success

-Membership onboarding continues to be a hot topic with many associations.
+An association management firm’s membership onboarding continues to be a hot topic with many associations.
 You drive hard to recruit new members.
 Therefore, you don’t want all of that time, work and money to go to waste by getting membership onboarding wrong.

 The solution to association member retention begins with the onboarding process and delivering a positive onboarding experience for new members.
 Yet, onboarding statistics show that 88 percent of organizations don’t onboard well.
 To boot, most organizations only focus on week one of onboarding.

 Membership onboarding programs need to start within the first 24 hours and have multiple touch points, throughout that first year.
-If a new member doesn’t feel welcome, you’re leaving yourself open to losing that member.
+If a new member doesn’t feel welcomed, you’re leaving yourself open to losing that member.
 The one you worked so hard to bring on board.

 Other reasons why it’s important to have an effective onboarding strategy include to:

 - Increase member retention and renewal rates

 - Improve member experience

 Association management firms explain membership onboarding as a way of bringing a new member into the fold, through personal outreach.
 It needs to be an extension of your marketing program and next step in the communication cycle.

 The first objective is to immediately communicate the member benefits.
 Think about this from a new member perspective.
 You paid for the membership.
 However, if you’re not getting information or communication immediately, you’ll ask yourself, “Why did I join?”
 The second is to stay in ongoing communication, throughout that first year of membership.